mirzawaqasahmed/f5-big-iq-lab/docs/class11/module1/lab2.rst

 .. image:: ../pictures/module1/dos-log-config.png
   :align: center
   :scale: 50%

 6. Click *Continue* to have BIG-IQ create the objects and observe the pop up window: it outlines the objects being created that you can now view/browse in BIG-IQ, along with the name of the new logging profile.
 This Logging Profile can now be selected for other DoS Logging contexts such as a virtual server/protected object configuration on this BIG-IP.

-7. Next, a Logging Publisher needs to be assigned to the DoS Configuration as we only just created the profile objects: nothing's assigned.
-Select the *BOS-vBIGIP01* and set the *Log Publisher* as shown in the image below
+7. Next, a Logging Publisher needs to be assigned to the DoS Configuration.
+Since this was just created, it should already be assigned to the *BOS-vBIGIP01* devices but if it is not, or another device is to be configured with this suchs as *BOS-vBIGIP02*, set the DoS log publisher assign it as shown below:

 .. image:: ../pictures/module1/dos-log-publisher.png
   :align: center